The 5 Types of Keyword Matches on Google Ads

 2. Phrase Match

 A phrase match is more flexible than an exact match, but still highly targeted.
-When this type is applied to an ad, a person can search for a phrase that includes your keyword, or a close variation.
-Additional words in the query can be placed before or after your keyword, but not in between.
+When this parameter is applied to an ad, a person can search for a phrase that includes either your keyword or a close variation that shares its meaning.
+As of 2021, the broad match modifier match option was discontinued, and much of its functionality was rolled into phrase match, allowing for greater flexibility in wording so long as the essential meaning of a user’s query—as determined by Google—matches the ad keywords.

 Examples for “plastic surgeon”: plastic surgeon in san diego, local plastic surgeons